Apple long ago made real the sci-fi future of a computer on your wrist. We help you choose the right one for the present

 Still undecided?
 Here’s a lightning-fast comparison for when to buy and upgrade:

-• Get the Apple Watch SE for a great entry point to Apple wearables that’s still packed with features.
+- Get the Apple Watch SE for a solid entry point to Apple wearables that’s still packed with features.

-• Upgrade to the Apple Watch Series 9 for the always-on edge-to-edge display, an extra year of support, double tap, and more health features.
+- Upgrade to the Apple Watch Series 10 for the always-on wide-angle edge-to-edge display, an extra two years of support, double tap, and more health features.

-• Only get the Apple Watch Ultra 2 if one or more of the following is true: you do a lot of extreme sports or hiking; you want a much bigger watch; you yearn for double the battery life; money’s no object.
+- Only get the Apple Watch Ultra 2 if one or more of the following is true: you do a lot of extreme sports or hiking; you want a much bigger watch (albeit now without a much larger display); you yearn for double the battery life; money’s no object.